 Dryden Street School provides a welcome and stimulating learning environment for Westbury’s youngest learners.
 Our school houses the St. Joseph’s Pre-K Program and the Westbury Union Free School District’s Kindergarten Program.

-St. Joseph’s Pre-k Program provides a half day school experience for students who are four years old by December 1st, during their year of enrollment.
+St. Joseph’s Pre-k Program provides a half-day school experience for students who are four years old by December 1st, during their year of enrollment.
 Pre-k teachers participate in professional development experiences with the kindergarten faculty.
 Both staff groups collaborate on curriculum and school programs.

 Dryden Street School has a partnership with Old Westbury Gardens.
 Classes visit the gardens throughout the year, to learn about nature and the changing seasons.
 Our budding scientists look forward to this trip.
-In the spring, all the kindergarten families can enjoy a night at the gardens.
+In the spring, all kindergarten families can enjoy a night in the gardens.
 The children escort their families around the gardens and the tour ends with everyone having dinner.

 Our energetic youngsters benefit from a rigorous physical education program.
 They exercise, have an introduction to team sports, and receive a foundation in health education.

 All of our students want to learn how to read.
 As they are learning their letters and sounds, classroom teachers model reading aloud to their children.
 Every class is equipped with a vast library with books on a variety of topics.
 Youngsters have daily class time to enjoy selecting books from classroom libraries to assist them in learning how to read.